Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_snowpark_python_intro/data-engineering-with-snowpark-python-intro.md

 ### What you will learn

 - How to ingest data from an external stage such as an S3 bucket into a Snowflake table
-- How to access data from Snowflake marketplace and use it for your analysis
+- How to access data from Snowflake Marketplace and use it for your analysis
-- How to analyze data and perform data engineering tasks using Snowpark dataframe API, Python Stored procedures and more
+- How to analyze data and perform data engineering tasks using Snowpark DataFrame API, Python Stored Procedures and more
 - How to use open-source Python libraries from curated Snowflake Anaconda channel
 - How to create Snowflake Tasks and use the Python Tasks API to schedule data pipelines
 - How to use VS Code extension for Snowflake to perform standard snowflake operations from VS Code and Snowsigt UI